jakesfcoetz/playground-angular/templateFiles/README.md

 ## Requirements

-Firstly install the latest LTS version of `Node.js` from `https://nodejs.org/en/download/`
+Firstly install the latest LTS version of [Node.js](https://nodejs.org/en/download/)

 Run in the terminal: